yuchenlin/rebiber/README.md

 ## Changelog

-- **2021.09.06** We fixed a few minor bugs and added features such as sorting and urls to arXiv (if the paper is not in any conferences).
+- **2021.09.06** We fixed a few minor bugs and added features such as sorting and urls to arXiv (if the paper is not in any conferences; thanks to [@nicola-decao](https://github.com/nicola-decao)).
 We also updated the ACL anthology bib/json to the latest version as well as other conferences.

 - **2021.05.30**
 We build a [beta version](https://rebiber.herokuapp.com/) of our **web app for Rebiber**; add new conferences to our dataset; fix a few minor bugs.